Beighton railway station: Context

 In 1897, the Lancashire, Derbyshire and East Coast Railway opened in a branch from Langwith Junction.
 The original hope had been to join the MS&LR line into Sheffield Victoria, but it was rebuffed, so a goods yard and connection to the ex-North Midland line at Beighton was built instead, though this did not touch Beighton station.
 The LD&ECR obtained running rights along the Midland line to Treeton Junction, and entered Sheffield via the Sheffield District Railway when it opened in 1900.

 In March 2021, the 120-year-old Beighton Station Junction signal cabin, the last remaining relic of the station, was demolished, with control of the lines passing to the York Rail Operating Centre.

 Proposed reopening

 In 2024, a previously approved plan to reopen the station as part of the Barrow Hill line was put on hold, following a government spending review.
+These plans were revived in 2025 under the South Yorkshire People's Network project, with Beighton expected to be a calling point on a tram-train extension of the South Yorkshire Supertram network between Sheffield and Chesterfield via Barrow Hill.